 So, this shot became a kind of an experiment because the designer made it the first serious work using the After Effects tool called Shape.
 This tool is highly functional and allows us to change shapes and transform images and elements in a smooth and fine way with the opportunities of sophisticated adjustment.

 Processing the images to create the animated shot

-One more essential thing about Shape is that it makes possible to create a dynamic shadow which is natural, lively and corresponds to the movements of the objects.
+One more essential thing about Shape is that it enables the designer to create a dynamic shadow that is natural, lively, and corresponds to the movements of the objects.
 This can be seen in the animation presented.
 This time work with a dynamic shadow was much simpler due to the Shape tool.
-It provides designers with the higher level of functional abilities for creating more complicated and interesting motion graphic works.
+It provides designers with a higher level of functional abilities for creating more complicated and interesting motion graphic works.

 Major benefits of the Shape tool to be mentioned are the following:

 - it gives more additional features than PNG